brombres/Vimage/README.md

 `:fit`      | `[WxH|Wx|xH]`     | Crops, expands, and/or resizes the current image to aspect-fit the specified size, retaining the same aspect ratio while fitting all content within the specified dimensions.
 The result may be letterboxed or pillarboxed.
 `:gradient` | `LEFT RIGHT`<br>`TL TR BL BR` | Fills the current image with a color gradient using either 2 side colors or 4 corner colors.
 `:ha`       |                 | Toggle "hard alpha" view on or off.
 When hard alpha is on, any pixel that is not completely transparent is shown as completely opaque.
 This helps ensure that translucent pixels are not accidentally cropped off.
+`:hsb2rgb`  |                 | The corollary to `:rgb2hsb`, this assumes the current image contains HSB color components and converts them to RGB color components.
 `:join`     | `WxH`             | Join or splice the next W\*H images together in a WxH grid.
 Images are aspect-fit-resized as necessary so that all grid cells are a consistent size.
 `:&`        | `[V|RGB|ARGB|RRGGBB|AARRGGBB]` | Bitwise-AND's each pixel in the current image with the specified constant value.
 `:|`        | `[V|RGB|ARGB|RRGGBB|AARRGGBB]` | Bitwise-OR's each pixel in the current image with the specified constant value.